Korean Beauty Vitamin C Serums - Ep-46

 As a general rule of thumb, serums are the best skincare delivery vehicle for Vitamin C. In terms of your skincare routine, serums come before moisturisers.
 Although Vitamin C can be used both morning and night, there are a few things to keep in mind to help get the most out of using your Vitamin C serum.

-1 When starting out, introduce Vitamin C to your routine slowly.
+1 Firstly, when starting out, introduce Vitamin C to your routine slowly.
 Start off with twice a week maximum and build up to more regular use.

 2 If you use retinols at night, use your Vitamin C serum in the morning to avoid interaction.